Peeragogy/Peeragogy.github.io/practice.md

 newcomers as “them”, and trying to provide solutions, we focus on newcomers as “us” – which makes the search for solutions that much more urgent.
 We permit ourselves to ask naive questions.
 We entertain vague ideas.
-We add concreteness by trying .
+We add concreteness by trying **A specific project**.
 We may then genuinely turn to others for help.

 #### Rationale

 Sharing vulnerability and confusion gives us a chance to learn together.
-A newcomer’s confusion about how best to get involved or what the point of all this actually is may be due to a lack of structure in the project , and it points to places where others in the project probably have something to learn too.
+A newcomer’s confusion about how best to get involved or what the point of all this actually is may be due to a lack of structure in the project **Roadmap** , and it points to places where others in the project probably have something to learn too.